acetyct/COMS6998_FinalProj/README.md

 <br>

 Super Model - 60% Sparsity <br>
 When testing polynomial decaying sparsity with a final sparsity of 60%, we find the supermodel outperforms the model with strictly pruning.
 Accuracy on the testing set is highest using the resnet 44; with both shallow and deep networks seeing a 1.5 times increase in testing accuracy.
 When quantization is applied, the same networks are able to be stored In nearly half the bytes of the original model without dampening accuracy.
-This shows that the supermodel Is superior in terms of size and accuracy.
+This shows that the supermodel is superior in terms of size and accuracy.
 <br>
 Noticeable improvement in accuracy  <br>
 Both Resnet20 and Resnet44  <br>